Perhaps the most famous Cornish food is, you guessed it, the iconic and delicious Cornish Pasty.

 - the World Pasty Championships are held every year in March at the Eden Project if you fancy your chances

-Top Tip: Pasties taste best when eaten in Cornwall!
+Top Tip: Pasties taste best when eaten in Cornwall, on a beach in at all possible!